digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-20.md

 * Started to refresh my familiarity with differential equations, in anticipation of work on Claudio's new model.
 * Used VDMCheck3 to identify various errors in the FMI standard examples, and created a PR to fix.

+#### Carlos Hansen
+* Extension of the Universal Robot Library to command the robot via a PC

 ## Sub-projects status